gpu-mode/resource-stream/README.md

 # CUDA MODE Resource Stream

 Here you find a collection of CUDA related material (books, papers, blog-post, youtube videos, tweets, implementations etc.).
+We also collect information to higher level tools for performance optimization and kernel development like [Triton](https://triton-lang.org) and `torch.compile()` ... whatever makes the GPUs go brrrr.

 You know a great resource we should add?
 Please see [How to contribute](#how-to-contribute).